frob/drupal-console-book/en/commands/config-diff.md

 # config:diff
-Ouput configuration items that are different in active configuration compared with a directory.
+Output configuration items that are different in active configuration compared with a directory.

 **Usage:**
 ```